 Former student, Honorary LittD 2006

 Eddie Izzard is one of Britain’s leading comedians, actors and writers.
-His career began here in Sheffield at the Drama Studio.
-He’s also well known for his political activism and fundraising achievements, once running 43 marathons in 51 days in aid of Sport Relief.
+Her career began here in Sheffield at the Drama Studio.
+She’s also well known for her political activism and fundraising achievements, once running 43 marathons in 51 days in aid of Sport Relief.
 Eddie was elected as the Honorary President of Sheffield Students’ Union in 2010.

 Dame Hilary Mantel